ErnestoGarciaALfonso/COSY_Inter_Nano/README.md

 Created: September 2024

 List of directories:
- - Metallic cluster benchmarks
+ - metallic cluster benchmarks
- - Interactions of simple (2-4 atomic) clusters with simple molecular ligands
+ - geometries of  simple (2-4 atomic) clusters with simple molecular ligands
- - code snippets for handling the data
+ - code snippet for generation of dimers out of clusters and ligands (see dimers/make_dimer_from_monomers.py )